M. Angélica Thumala Olave

 B.A. in Sociology, Pontifical Catholic University of Chile

 My work explores how cultural resources are mobilised in the search for justification and self-worth.
 I am interested in the formation of narrative identities and morality.
 How individuals and groups draw upon (and also transform) cultural codes and frameworks to find justification and self-worth; how they produce meaningful accounts of their situation for themselves and others, and how these accounts are located within wider cultural structures.
-The overarching aim of my work has been to demonstrate the relative autonomy of culture vis-à-vis society, in particular the market.
+The overarching aim of this work has been to demonstrate the relative autonomy of culture vis-à-vis society, in particular the market.
 I have developed my ideas through several empirical areas that have a strong global dimension: religion, culture and society in Latin America, elites, consumption, and reading and writing practices.